 On the way back to the resort for breakfast, take a detour for a walk along the boardwalk at the Salt Creek Interpretive Trail.
 Look into the spring-fed creek’s waters, where, especially during the spring mating season, you’ll see tiny Salt Creek pupfish, rare creatures that survive from the days when water covered Death Valley.

-After lunch at The Date Grove Diner, which offers a quick-service option overlooking the golf course, head north to see three classic Death Valley sites.
+After lunch at The 19th Hole, which offers burgers and sandwiches overlooking the golf course, head north to see three classic Death Valley sites.